Flavouring substance 4-methyl-2-phenylpent-2-enal

 What is changing?

-The European Commission proposes to remove 4-methyl-2-phenylpent-2-enal (FL No. 05.100) from the list of flavouring substances that are authorised to be used in foods in the European Union (listed in Regulation 1334/2008, Annex I).
+The European Commission has removed 4-methyl-2-phenylpent-2-enal (FL No. 05.100) from the list of flavouring substances that are authorised to be used in foods in the EU (listed in Regulation 1334/2008, Annex I).

 Why?

-The European Food Safety Authority has reviewed the flavouring substance 4-methyl-2-phenylpent-2-enal and concluded that safety concerns regarding its genotoxicity cannot be ruled out (EFSA 2022).
+The European Food Safety Authority has reviewed the flavouring substance 4-methyl-2-phenylpent-2-enal and concluded that safety concerns regarding its genotoxicity (the ability of a substance to damage the genetic information within a cell) cannot be ruled out (EFSA 2022).
 The use of the substance was already restricted under Regulation 2024/238 (see New restrictions on the use of certain flavouring substances).
 As no data was submitted to support continued use of the flavouring, it is now being prohibited.

 Timeline